I Want To...

 Reversion has been described in patients with TERC variants PMID 22341970 and in one adult with a TINF2 variant PMID 25539146.
 If a patient who meets diagnostic criteria for short telomere syndrome has a negative molecular testing, it might be beneficial to repeat the sequencing from a non-hematopoietic tissue (e.g. fibroblast).

-Discrimination of genetic causes of short telomere disorders; identification of causative mutations in known or highly suspicious cases; facilitation of targeted testing of relatives of probands and/or predictive or prenatal testing.
+Discrimination of genetic causes of short telomere disorders; identification of causative variants in known or highly suspicious cases; facilitation of targeted testing of relatives of probands and/or predictive or prenatal testing.

 Telomere length testing by flowFISH is offered through the Johns Hopkins Molecular Diagnostics Laboratory.

->99% for single nucleotide and >92% for small insertion/deletion variants for the nucleotides evaluated.
-Lower limit of detection: Single nucleotide variants: 25% allele frequency (>96% sensitivity), Small insertion/deletion variants: 50% allele frequency (>94% sensitivity).
-This test is not validated to identify deletions/insertions of greater than 20bp, copy number changes, nucleotide repeat expansions, mitochondrial DNA variants or mosaicism.
+Sequencing: >94% for single nucleotide and >76% for small insertion/deletion variants for the nucleotides evaluated.
+Exonic deletions/duplications: >97% for unique regions of the genome.
+This test is not validated to identify small deletions/insertions of greater than 20bp, exonic deletions and duplications in pseudogenes or other repetitive regions of the genome (e.g. segmental duplications), nucleotide repeat expansions, mitochondrial DNA variants or mosaicism.
 Disease-associated variants in regions that are not captured and/or sufficiently sequenced will not be detected by this assay.

 Other testing relevant to the valuation of inherited pulmonary fibrosis: PulmZoom